isabella232/metaljs.com/src/pages/docs/tutorials/todo-app/event-listeners.md

 }
 ```

+Notice that the `handleClick` method has been bound to `this`.
+This is because
+you'll need to access instance properties inside the function.
+However, any
+JavaScript function can be passed as a handler, it doesn't have to be a method
+of the current class.

 Now you should see an alert with the title of the clicked todo.
-Now you must
+Next you must
 notify `TodoApp` that a todo was marked as completed so that it can update
 the data.